daostack/arc.js_legacy/docs/Configuration.md

 The port to use when connecting to the blockchain network at runtime.
 Default is 8545.

 **logLevel**
 The level of logging.
-Default is 8 (error).
+Default is 9 (error | info).
 The available log levels, which may be combined, are:

 ```
   none = 0